-KDE's "Guidance on Safety Expectations and Best Practices for Kentucky Schools (K-12): Interim Guidance as of December 7, 2020" includes a safety expectation that schools must "[c]ancel field trips, assemblies, and other large group activities to avoid mixing students in large common areas.
+KDE's "Guidance on Safety Expectations and Best Practices for Kentucky Schools (K-12)" includes a safety expectation that schools must "[c]ancel field trips, assemblies, and other large group activities to avoid mixing students in large common areas.
 Adhere to the Governor's current guidance regarding group gatherings."
 Safety expectations must be implemented by schools as determined by the Department for Public Health (DPH).
-Pursuant to Executive Order 2020-1041, all public schools must comply with the safety expectations set forth in "Guidance on Safety Expectations and Best Practices for Kentucky Schools (K-12): Interim Guidance as of December 7, 2020."
+Pursuant to Executive Order 2020-1041, all public schools must comply with the safety expectations set forth in "Guidance on Safety Expectations and Best Practices for Kentucky Schools (K-12)."